 Regular white toothpaste, rubbing alcohol, or hand sanitizer is your equal bet to removing permanent marker stains from wooden cabinets.
 Whichever you choose, refer to the guide on how to use them.

-How To Remove Permanent Marker From Wood Paneling
+How Do You Remove Permanent Marker from Wood Paneling?

 Cutting paneling, especially if it gets stained by a permanent marker, may not be a viable solution.
 So, here’s a handy item you can put to good use to remove that marker stain from your wood paneling.